-If you are behind with payments of child support, the Child Support Agency could apply for a deduction from earnings order which allows them to take money direct from your wages or salary.
+If you are behind with payments of child support, the Child Support Agency could apply for a deduction from earnings order which allows them to take money from your wages.

 This is the name of the notice that a creditor has to send you before legal action can be taken if you haven’t paid debts covered under the Consumer Credit Act 1974.

 This is the term used to describe a number of legal options for a creditor to use to force you to pay the money you owe.

 This is an instruction to your bank or building society that allows an organisation to collect payments from your account.
 The amount can be changed by the bank at the request of the organisation.